 Double decker sandwich cookies make the perfect decadent snack.
-Chocolate chip cookies with a frosting containing double deckers these sweet treats are perfect for an indulgent afternoon tea.
+Chocolate chip cookies sandwiched with frosting.

 Sometimes an afternoon calls for a sweet treat.
 This is particularly the case in the winter when the days are grey and the sun never seems to appear.
 Days when the wind is whistling around the house and the rain lashing down outside.
 On days like this the soothing ritual of making a cup of tea in the afternoon is ideal.
 Serve the tea from a teapot and pour into cups when it has had a chance to brew.
 Set out a tempting selection of cakes and biscuits on a plate and sit down and enjoy.
 The mere act of taking a break acts as a pick me up, distracting you from the weather outside.